fjahr/lightning-mw/05-onchain.md

 A local node:
   - MUST NOT broadcast a commitment transaction for which *it* has exposed the `per_commitment_secret`.
-  - MAY take no action regarding the _local node's main output_, as this is a simple P2WPKH output to itself.
+  - MAY take no action regarding the _local node's main output_.
     - Note: this output is considered *resolved* by the commitment transaction itself.
   - MUST *resolve* the _remote node's main output_ by spending it using the